 In the third step, you need to read and agree to the my Social Security Terms of Service.
 Be sure to carefully read this page before clicking in the “I agree” box and then clicking “Next.”

 Although you need to understand this information for yourself, here’s a summary of what you are agreeing to.

 -You will never share your information with anyone or use anyone’s account

--Once you open an account, you will no longer receive an paper statement in the mail.
-Instead, you’ll receive an annual email reminding you to login and check your information.
+-Once you open an account, you will no longer receive a paper statement in the mail.
+Instead, you’ll receive an annual email reminding you to log in and check your information.

-Now that you are on the home page, you just need to click on “Earnings Record” tab in the top.
+Now that you are on the home page, you just need to click on “Earnings Record” tab at the top.